Why do this problem?

 Learners could draw their own sets of similar triangles.

-Suggest using the interactivity in
+Suggest using the interactivity in this simpler problem

 which introduces similar triangles.